Iowa Democratic Party: State level

 Iowa Democrats held the Governor's office from 1999 to 2011.
 In 1999, Democrat Tom Vilsack was elected governor and served two terms.
 Following Vilsack's decision to not run for reelection then-Secretary of State Chet Culver ran in 2006 and won.
 However, in 2010, Republican Terry Branstad defeated Culver 52.9% to 43.3%.

 In the 2018 Iowa elections, Democrat Rob Sand defeated incumbent Republican Mary Mosiman to become State Auditor.
-Democrat Michael Fitzgerald has held the post of State Treasurer since 1983, and is the longest-serving state treasurer in the United States.
-Likewise, Democrat Tom Miller has held the post of State Attorney General since 1995, and is the longest-serving state attorney general in the United States.
+Democrat Michael Fitzgerald held the post of State Treasurer since 1983 to 2023 and was the longest-serving state treasurer in the United States.
+Likewise, Democrat Tom Miller held the post of State Attorney General from 1995 to 2023, and was the longest-serving state attorney general in the United States.
+In the 2022 Iowa elections, Democrats lost every statewide office except that of State Auditor.

 Registered voters

 As of July 2010 about 700,000 Iowans are registered Democrats compared to around 645,000 Republicans.
 Voters claiming independent outnumber both parties at just under 750,000 voters.